Portuguese Pilot - Monitoring capabilities for environmental quality and safety levels in ports

 Motivation and challenges:

-Regulations such as the Fit for 55 packages, focusing on directives like National Emission Reduction Commitments (NEC) and the Ambient Air Quality Directive (AAQD), water quality regulations, including Zero Pollution package proposals and revised Urban Wastewater Treatment (UWT) Directive, will all have significant impact in future Ports operation.
+Regulations such as the Fit for 55 packages, focusing on directives like National Emission Reduction Commitments (NEC) and the Ambient Air Quality Directive (AAQD), water quality regulations, including Zero Pollution package proposals and revised Urban Wastewater Treatment (UWT) Directive, will all have significant impact in future ports operation.
 Moreover, the logistics operations in ports have significant environmental impacts, especially during the last-mile transportation of goods.
-To address this, a system is proposed to enhance security, efficiency, and transparency within port operations.
+To address these challenges, the project proposes a system to enhance safety, efficiency, and transparency in port operations.
 This system involves installing cameras at entry gates for truck identification and integrating 6G technologies to monitor hazardous material transportation.
 A proof of concept (PoC) will use strategically positioned cameras and video analytics to detect trucks carrying dangerous goods, providing real-time alerts for safety management.
 Additionally, the system will capture images of authorized truck movements to verify cargo condition and aid in insurance claims and liability determination.

 Solutions/Trial scenarios to address the challenges

 The system will utilize B5G connectivity to support its functionalities, ensuring high-speed, low- latency transmission of data from cameras to central processing units.
-RedCap-enabled capabilities enable efficient resource allocation, optimizing energy and network usage by initially using low-quality streams and low-performance clusters for basic truck detection.
+RedCap-enabled features support efficient resource allocation, optimizing energy and network usage by initially using low-quality streams and low-performance clusters for basic truck detection.
 As trucks are detected, the system dynamically upgrades to higher quality streams and allocates additional resources as needed.
 Context-aware and dynamic activation of network slices ensures uninterrupted transmission of critical data, such as FHD/4K video and increased frequency IoT data collection, enhancing reliability and performance while minimizing inefficiencies associated with continuous streaming of top-quality video.
+Overall, the use case contributes to environmental sustainability, operational efficiency, and public safety by combining real-time sensing, adaptive connectivity, and data-driven decision-making in port operations.

 Figure 1: Portuguese sustainable and safe Port use case diagram.